Have questions about your research?

 Ahmanson Research Fellowships for the Study of Medieval and Renaissance Manuscripts and Books

 Ahmanson Fellowships support the use of medieval and Renaissance monographic and manuscript holdings in UCLA Library Special Collections: the Ahmanson-Murphy Collection of the Aldine Press; the Ahmanson-Murphy Collection of Early Italian Printing; the Elmer Belt Library of Vinciana; the Orsini Family Papers; the Medieval and Renaissance Manuscripts Collection; the Richard and Mary Rouse Collection of Medieval and Renaissance Manuscripts and Early Printed Books; and the Medieval and Renaissance Arabic and Persian Medical Manuscripts.
 The fellowships provide $2,500 per month for up to three months.
-Administered by the UCLA Center for Medieval and Renaissance Studies, this program requires an application separate from that for Thayer and Rootenberg fellowships; information is available on the Center for Medieval Renaissance Studies website.
+Administered by the UCLA Center for Medieval and Renaissance Studies, this program requires an application separate from that for the Rootenberg fellowships; information is available on the Center for Medieval Renaissance Studies website.

-Short-Term Research Fellowships Program
+Library Special Collections Research Fellowships Program

 UCLA Library Special Collections